 Make It Green

 Using fresh ingredients will help you maximize the flavor and also help you change the coloring of the coffee.
-Using green ingredients is usually a good idea; fresh mint blends well with coffee, and we like to add green sugar or green coloring to make it even more Irish.
+Using green ingredients is usually a good idea; fresh mint blends well with hot coffee or iced coffee, and we like to add green sprinkles or green coloring, especially when we're using whipped cream, to make it even more Irish.

 Common St Patrick's Day Coffee Drinks Questions